apache/spark/docs/integration.rst

 Storage and Azure Data Lake.
 Hook, Sensor and Operator for Blob Storage and Azure Data Lake Hook are in contrib section.

+Logging
+'''''''

+Airflow can be configured to read and write task logs in Azure Blob Storage.
+See :ref:`write-logs-azure`.

 Azure Blob Storage
 ''''''''''''''''''